A Multidimensional Assessment Method for Situated Visualization Understanding (MdamV): Methodology

 \subsubsection{Demographics of the Survey}

 Demographic information on the respondents included their gender, age group, and education level.
-Respondents also had to confirm their country of residence where the survey was conducted.
+Respondents had to confirm their country of residence where the survey was conducted.
 Inclusive options for gender self-assignment were offered.
-Of the 438 respondents, 223 were male ($50.9\%$) and 214 ($48.9\%$) female.
+Of the $438$ respondents, $223$ were male ($50.9\%$) and 214 ($48.9\%$) female.
 One respondent reported their gender as inter.
-Age groups were recorded in categories of 10-year ranges and represent the distribution of the surveyed population.
+Age groups were recorded in categories of 10-year ranges and represented the distribution of the surveyed population.
 The minimum registered age was 18 since the legal age was a consent criterion, and the maximum was 74 years, as this was the highest age of online panelists available to the market research organization.

 The representation of education levels, though meaningful, was not sought after because, among other things, the standardized procedure of the market research organization did not provide for the representation of this demographic feature.
-The resulting educational backgrounds of respondents turned out to over-represent those with tertiary degrees, such as academic degrees, and under-represent those with primary degrees as the highest educational level.
+The sample turned out to over-represent respondents with higher education, such as university degrees.